RyanPierce/ChillmonBoard/README.txt

 OUTPUTS

-J10, J11, and J12 are digital outputs connected to GPIO pins on the Pi, specifically 17, 21, and 22 respectively.
+J10, J11, and J12 are digital outputs connected to GPIO pins on the Pi, specifically GPIO17, GPIO21 (for Rev1 Pi) / GPIO27 (for Rev2 Pi), and
+GPIO22 respectively.
+Rumor has it that the change between Rev1 and Rev2 is corrected within the Python library.
 Each pin has a 10k pulldown resistor, which is critical because the Pi initializes all pins in input mode; voltage on them can float high enough to trigger solid state relays, which will quickly burn out an  air conditioner compressor.
 Currently, the Chillmon software assumes an air conditioner is connected to J10, however in the future we would like to add a heater, as we have found that the temperature at Pumping Station: One in the winter often drops below our target ale fermenting temperature.
 Note that these outputs are current limited by the Pi; it can directly drive a solid state relay.